dmabery/dltn.io/words/posts/2024-07-20-fort-sumter.md

----
+#history
-Title: "Major Anderson Telegram: The Civil War Has Begun!"
+# Major Anderson: The Civil War Has Begun!
-tags:
-  - "history"
-Date: "2024-07-20"
-Description: History by mail.
-Published: true
-Slug: fort-sumter
-Type: Essay
----
 Before the first shot was ever fired during the Civil War, tension between the North and South had been brewing for thirty years.

 But on April 18, 1861, Major Robert Anderson sent a telegram to Secretary of War Simon Cameron which effectively declared the beginning of the bloodshed.
 Major Anderson was in charge of Fort Sumter in South Carolina.
 Ever since South Carolina formally seceded from the Union, the question of what to do with federal territory in the state was hotly debated.
 States-rights advocated declared it was the property of South Carolina; Unionists disagreed.